Samourai-Wallet/samourai-wallet-android/Guides/Advanced Features.md

 **Step 2 - Select the address to sign from**

-Tap the unspent output that corresponds with the Bitcoin address that you want to sign the message from.
+Tap the unspent output that corresponds with the bitcoin address that you want to sign the message from.
 Tap on **sign message**

 **Step 3 - Enter your message**